 The shaft coupling is the component which joins the propeller shaft to the gearbox output flange.
 Some are bolted directly to the gearbox but many installers use a flexible couple, such as R&D flexible couplings, which would then bolt to the gearbox.
-Our range includes couplings for most popular transmission types, bored for imperial or metric shafts.
+Our range includes couplings for most popular transmissions, bored for imperial or metric shafts.

 Basic overview of the shaft couplings available: